Gaius Antonius (brother of Mark Antony)

-Gaius Antonius (82–42 BC) was the second son of Marcus Antonius Creticus and Julia, and thus, younger brother of the Triumvir Mark Antony.
+Gaius Antonius (82 – 42 BC) was the second son of Marcus Antonius Creticus and Julia, and thus, younger brother of the Triumvir Mark Antony.

 Life

 Early life

 Like both of his brothers, Gaius started his life free from paternal guidance, in the midst of scandals, parties and gambling.

 Civil war

-During Caesar's civil war, Gaius was a legate of Julius Caesar (49 BC) and was entrusted with the defense of Illyria against Pompeians and with the campaign to regain cities already taken by rebels and the Pompeians.
+During Caesar's civil war, Gaius was a legate of Julius Caesar in 49 BC and was entrusted with the defense of Illyria against Pompeians and with the campaign to regain cities already taken by rebels and the Pompeians.
 Gaius was entrusted with the newly recruited 24th legion and half of the new 28th legion.
 On the way to Illyria, Antonius was intercepted by a Pompeian fleet.
-Led by centurion Titus Pullo, the men refused to fight, and turned traitor.
+Led by centurion Titus Pullo, the men refused to fight, and turned traitors.
 They were then reported to be fighting at the Battle of Dyrrachium.

 Caesar's dictatorship

 With all the members of the Antonius family, he was then promoted to high offices of the cursus honorum.
-In 44 BC, Gaius was urban praetor, while his brothers Mark Antony and Lucius Antonius were consul and tribune, respectively.
+In 44 BC, Gaius was an urban praetor, while his brothers Mark Antony and Lucius Antonius were consul and tribune, respectively.